Splyt

 After positive client reviews, I built a high-fidelity interactive prototype in Figma to simulate the full user journey.
 The prototype focused on validating two outcomes:

-• Users can accurately assign items.
+• Users can accurately and transparently assign items

 • Payments are completed only after all assignments are verified.

-Results and Reflection
+Reflection

 The Results